Table of Contents

 The most well known dental anesthetic in this class was Novocaine.
 Novocaine. was the brand name for procaine, the very first chemically synthesized, non addictive, injectable local anesthetic ever produced.
 It was invented at the end of the 19th century.
 It is no longer used in dentistry partly because it has a short duration, and partly because it is highly allergenic.
 High allergenicity is a trait common to all the ester based anesthetics.
 In general, a patient known to be allergic to one ester anesthetic is likely to be allergic to all ester anesthetics.

-The use of ester based anesthetics can be avoided entirely since 5% lidocaine gel (lidocaine is not an ester) works quite well as a topical anesthetic to numb the gums before the shot is given.
+The use of ester based anesthetics in the form of benzocaine topicals can be avoided entirely since 5% lidocaine gel (lidocaine is not an ester) works quite well as a topical anesthetic to numb the gums before the shot is given.

 Amines were invented later.
 They include Lidocaine, mepivicaine, bupivicaine, articaine, prilocaine and bupivicaine.
 They all have the advantage of being non allergenic.
 To my knowledge, there has never been a true, documented allergic reaction to an amine anesthetic that contained no preservatives.
 Since dentists now use amine based anesthetics, and no longer use ester based anesthetics, we see almost no allergic reactions to the injectable local anesthetics.
 If you have suffered allergic reactions at the dentist’s office, it is most likely that the reaction was to the topical anesthetic applied with a swab before the shot, or to the preservative used in anesthetics containing vasoconstrictors.